fourminute/Fluffy/README.md

 1) Not all USB type C cables will work with the Switch.
 If your Switch connects then frequently disconnects, then reconnects again, etc. Or if you receive this error, it's highly likely you will need a newer USB type C cable.
 Yes, there are differences despite being visually similar.

 2) LibUSB wasn't found.
 Install it with "pip3 install libusb" and "pip3 install libusb1".
-Also following the above steps labeled "Additional Windows Instructions".
+Also follow the above steps labeled "Additional Windows Instructions".

 <b>Why does network install fail?</b>